Our Affiliations

 The American Camp Association (ACA) is a community of camp professionals who, for over 100 years, have joined together to share our knowledge and experience and to ensure the quality of camp programs.
 Because of their diverse 12,000 plus membership and our exceptional programs, children and adults have the opportunity to learn powerful lessons in community, character-building, skill development, and healthy living — lessons that can be learned nowhere else.
 As a leading authority in youth development, ACA works to preserve, promote, and improve the camp experience.

-Internal Association of Burn Camps
+International Association of Burn Camps

 The International Association of Burn Camps (IABC) provides a network for the mutual benefit of local and regional organizations that serve the burn community.
 We seek to support the physical, social, and psychological needs of burn survivors and their families.